The Editor Suggests :

 nacu: A participle used to give a reciprocal or mutual meaning.
 HOI

 nagual, nahual (Nahuatl): (1) (n) A nagual is a person with a double energy configuration.
 CCPB A man with an ego is driven by psychological desires.
 The nagual has none.
 He receives orders from some ineffable source that cannot be discussed.
 He cannot be offended, jealous, possessive -- he can't be anything.
 CCDM A conduit of the spirit.
-CCPS (2) The nagual is a non-entity, some ineffable source that cannot be discussed.
+CCPS (2) The nagual is a non-entity.
 There's a perennial force that exists in the universe, like gravity.
 It's not a psychological state.
 It is a confluence of forces ...
 It is felt when there are no longer any attachments.
 CCDM The unknown, as opposed to the tonal, which is the known.
-AVO (3) One of the two aspects of the shaman’s relationship between man and beast.
+AVO Excursions into the nagual are personal and private.
+They cannot be described.
+The nagual can only be witnessed; it is indescribable.
+The nagual is where power hovers.
+For a while after birth we are all nagual.
+But we sense that the tonal, which is needed in order to function, is missing.
+This gives us a lingering feeling of incompleteness.
+Then the tonal begins to develop, eventually becoming so important that it overwhelms the nagual.
+WOFW (3) One of the two aspects of the shaman's relationship between man and beast.
 (See, tonal, def.
-3) Nagual describes the technique of shapeshifting and the sorcerers who had learned its secrets; such individuals were greatly feared.
+3).
+Nagual describes the technique of shapeshifting and the sorcerers who had learned its secrets; such individuals were greatly feared.
 IAWS (See, jaguar, double, runauturuncu.)

 nagual axis (Mex-Eng):(n) East-West on a medicine wheel.
 AVO